israelakinola/from_twitter_to_csv/README.md

 ## 🛠️ Description

-A simple (python flask) web app that fetch Tweets and it (likes, retweets) count based on users keyword input and the amount they want to fetch.
-It then save the tweets to a CSV file, that can be downloaded.
+A simple (python flask) web app that fetches Tweets and it (likes, retweets) count based on users' keyword input and the amount they want to fetch.
+It then saves the tweets to a CSV file, that can be downloaded.

 ## ⚙️ Languages or Frameworks Used
 <!--Remove the below lines and add yours -->